luckymarmot/Paw-JSONSchemaFakerDynamicValue/README.md

 ## Introduction to using Faker with JSON Schema
 JSON schemas are pretty amazing when it comes to describing the overall architecture of a JSON object.
 This makes it a very helpful tool to describe what your API expects and returns.

 Thanks to json-schema-faker, you can automatically generate data that is in line with what your API expects.
-The JSON Schema faker tries to make the most out of Faker.js and allows you to integrate it in a very simple fashion, because who doesn't prefer having 'Mittie15@example.com' instead of '2vNiY7VNko@csJmI.com' ?
+The JSON Schema faker Dynamic Value tries to make the most out of Faker.js and allows you to integrate it in a very simple fashion, because who doesn't prefer having 'Mittie15@example.com' instead of '2vNiY7VNko@csJmI.com' ?

 ## Table of Content